yeyintwin4701/SQL_Project_Data_Job_Analysis/README.md

 5. What are the most optimal skills to learn?

 # Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+For my deep dive into the data analyst job market, I used the power of several key tools:

 - **SQL:** The backbone of my analysis, allowing me to query the database and unearth critical insights.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.